capstone-ashoka-sh01-24/capstone/README.md

 Note:

-Doesn't work for single pages applications with too many dynamic elements.
+Doesn't work for single page applications or dynamic elements that are injected into the DOM later.

 The extension only remembers the state of the webpage at the time of saving.
+This same state is applied at the time of loading.

 ## Hide Elements